 Total distance: 1913 km

 - Surrender to the impalpable treasures of the past and the present in New Delhi.
-Gorge on to local food, pay ode to the martyrs and just enjoy the quirky vibe of this urban paradise.
+Furthermore, gorge on to local food, pay ode to the martyrs and just enjoy the quirky vibe of this urban paradise.

 - Get yourself history high at one of the amazing travel places in India.
-Give into the aura of this age-old capital while you discover the secrets of the very beloved Taj.
+Also, give into the aura of this age-old capital while you discover the secrets of the very beloved Taj.

 - Revel in the change in topography while you travel through National Highway 11 via the twin tunnel- Ghat ki Guni on your Rajasthan Adventure.

 - Go on a palace hunt in the capital of Rajasthan.
-Rejoice in the pink hues that will take over your eyes and heart simultaneously.
+Furthermore, rejoice in the pink hues that will take over your eyes and heart simultaneously.

 - See the stars of Bikaner at their absolute best.
-Disclaimer!
-Architectural finesse in abundance here.
+Undoubtedly, architectural finesse is in abundance here.

 - Bathe in the richness of Jodhpur and bleed blue amidst the most pristine palaces of Rajasthan.